-(1) Officer and/or director of the Company.

-- (2) The term "beneficial owner" refers to both the power of investment (the right to buy and sell) and rights of ownership (the right to receive distributions from the Company and proceeds from sales of shares).
-Inasmuch as these rights or shares may be held by more than one person, each person who has a beneficial ownership interest in shares is deemed the beneficial owners of the same shares because there is share power of investment or share rights of ownership. - (3) The shares attributed to Philip Yordan are held in the name of Philip Yordan Productions, Inc., a company in which Mr. Yordan is the owner.
+- (1) Officer and/or director of the Company. - (2) The term "beneficial owner" refers to both the power of investment (the right to buy and sell) and rights of ownership (the right to receive distributions from the Company and proceeds from sales of shares).
+Inasmuch as these rights or shares may be held by more than one person, each person who has a beneficial ownership interest in shares is deemed the beneficial owners of the same shares because there is share power of investment or share rights of ownership. - (3) Shares held by Philip Yordan are held in the name of Philip Yordan Productions, Inc., and are counted as shares held by Philip Yordan, as he may be deemed to be a beneficial owner of Philip Yordan Productions, Inc.